alexriss/SARS-CoV-2-Analysis/README.md

 ## Todo

-* charts for each country
+* improve charts for each country
 * R0 estimation
 * include information about provinces/states in the list
 * improve mobile experience